 The comfortable living room, with well-stocked bookcase, extends to the full height of the house, with a multi-fuel stove in the fireplace in the stone gable wall.
 A staircase leads up to the first-floor gallery, which is a large open-plan area with stunning sea views from panoramic windows – a perfect place from which to observe the wildlife.
 Half of the gallery is laid out as a generous second seating area and the other half as a bedroom with a double and single bed.

 Off the living room downstairs is another bedroom.
 This is a large bright room, with a window seat overlooking Loch Bay.
 It has a lovely Arts and Crafts oak bedroom suite with a double and a single bed, and an en-suite toilet and washbasin.

 There is a lawned garden directly adjoining the rocky beach, and there is ample private car parking – the house is some distance from the road, down a private track.

 Facilities include satellite TV, DVD player and CD player/radio/iPod dock.
-There is also free Broadband internet access (BT wireless hub) for visitors who want to bring their own laptops.
+There is also free Broadband internet access (BT wireless hub).
 All bed linen is provided, & towels can also be provided for a small charge.
 There is a telephone, and calls to UK land lines are free.
-The first £50 of fuel costs (oil fired central heating, electricity & coal) is included in the price, with any excess being charged at cost.
+The first £100 of fuel costs (oil fired central heating, electricity & coal) is included in the price, with any excess being charged at cost.